2019 London Bridge stabbings: Attack

 At 13:58 on 29 November, the police were called to Fishmongers' Hall after Khan, wearing a fake suicide vest, threatened to blow up the hall.
 Holding two kitchen knives taped to his wrists, he began stabbing people inside the building.
-Several fought back, including a Polish kitchen porter, Łukasz Koczocik, who fought Khan off with an ornamental spear, a South African-born Londoner, Darryn Frost, who grabbed a 1.5 m narwhal tusk from the wall to use as a weapon, former prisoner John Crilly, and Steven Gallant, a convicted murderer attending the conference on day release from prison, after participating in the Learning Together programme.
+Several fought back, including a Polish kitchen porter, Łukasz Koczocik, who fought Khan off with an ornamental spear, a South African, Darryn Frost, who grabbed a 1.5 m narwhal tusk from the wall to use as a weapon, former prisoner John Crilly, and Steven Gallant, a convicted murderer attending the conference on day release from prison, after participating in the Learning Together programme.
 Khan fled and began stabbing pedestrians outside on the north side of the bridge.

 Several people were injured before members of the public, including a tour guide and a plain-clothes British Transport Police officer, later seen walking away with a knife, restrained and disarmed Khan on the bridge.
 One of the people who stepped in to fight the attacker drove him back by spraying a fire extinguisher.

 Armed officers of the City of London Police arrived at 14:03 and surrounded the attacker, who at the time was being restrained by a Ministry of Justice communications worker attending the rehabilitation meeting.
 The officers pulled this person away to provide a clear shot, before one fired twice.
 At 14:10, Khan started to get up; he was then shot 10 further times by six firearms officers.
 Khan had not been secured after the initial shooting due to the suicide vest.
 Khan died at the scene.

 A Transport for London bus which had stopped adjacent to the site of the shooting was found to have damage to both its front and rear windows, possibly caused, according to the Metropolitan Police, by a ricocheting bullet.